 (10 Great Options)

-Okay, yes it’s true, you need money to make money.
+Yes, it’s true, you need money to make money.

 Regardless of your situation, you owe it to yourself and your business to explore the possibilities below.

 Trade credit is only a good idea if you have a solid business strategy that ensures the money can be paid back.
 That means you already have customers willing to buy, not just a list of potential leads.

 Smaller brands may be more open, provided you’ve got a solid Business Plan to show them.
 Ask for a small order, pay them back on time, and then try to negotiate for a larger amount when you’ve built a relationship.

-Angel Investors are successful people willing to invest big bucks into ideas for a piece of the action.
+Angel investors are successful people willing to invest big bucks into ideas for a piece of the action.
 They’re looking for a great ROI and aren’t afraid to stick their noses into your business if they feel you’re not going in the right direction.

 Here’s a handful of resources: